Skip to Content

 Cloves

 Cloves have some excellent benefits that can help improve your overall health.
 For example, they can help ease toothache and stomach pain and help reduce inflammation.
-Cloves also have the ability kill a variety of harmful bacteria that could make your sick.
-Clove essential oil is used to purify the blood, boost the immune system and to treat a variety of respiratory problems.
+Cloves also have the ability to kill a variety of harmful bacteria that could make you sick.
+Clove essential oil is used to purify the blood, boost the immune system, and to treat a variety of respiratory problems.

 Rue

-However, exercise caution when using rue to treat any medical problem and do not confuse it with meadow or goat’s rue.
-Avoid this plant if you’re pregnant because rue can trigger an abortion.
+However, exercise caution when using rue to treat any medical problems, and do not confuse it with meadow or goat’s rue.
+Avoid this plan if you’re pregnant due to the risk of miscarriage.

 Sage